The difference between a Full Frame and a Crop Sensor camera is the difference in the size of the sensor that records

 It all comes down to economics – dollars!

-When digital photography was first introduced the obvious size was to stay with something equal to what we were all used to – the 35mm, which in time became known as a ‘full frame’ sensor.
+When digital photography was first introduced the obvious size for a sensor was to stay with something equal to what we were all used to – and that was the 35mm film camera size.

 If my memory serves me right (and one can confirm this on Google) the first digital camera with this size sensor came out with 1.6 or 1.8 megapixels and cost an astronomical +/- US$20,000.00!

 Holy smokes that was probably at the higher end of the annual salary scale and clearly put such a purchase out of reach of the average consumer.

 Imagine coming home to your significant other and declaring “Hi love – I bought a camera for $20K to cover our camping holiday”.

 Had I done that the camera would have been shoved up a very dark place never to see the light of day again – the camping trip might have been canceled too!

 Clearly digital photography was not going to be a consumer product at those prices so a solution needed to be found.